baleada/docs/src/prose/logic/pipes-overview.md

 If you're working in an environment that doesn't support the pipeline operator, you can shim support with Baleada Logic's `Pipeable` class.

-The `Pipeable` constructor accepts one argument: the piece of state that should be pipeable:
+The `Pipeable` constructor accepts one parameter: the piece of state that should be pipeable:

 :::
 ```js